 Payout & Taxes 🧾

 Wolt handles your taxes for you, so you don’t have to manage this yourself.
-You now can leave the worries behind and still enjoy the other freedoms and flexibilities of being independent & self-employed.
+You can leave the worries behind and enjoy the freedom and flexibility of being independent & self-employed.

-This page is meant to give you an overview of the implementations and the updates that come with it.
+This page is meant to give you an overview of what comes with taxes as a Wolt Courier Partner.

-On this page you will find information regarding how taxes will work in the future, what your payslip looks like, how tax cards work, payment cycle, breakdown in earnings and much more.
+On this page you will find information regarding how taxes will work in the future, your payslip, how tax cards work, payment cycle, breakdown in earnings and much more.

 What is new?